 There is no questioning the continued surging popularity of basketball in China with the country’s rabid fans seemingly unable to get enough.

 Dayton’s athletics department is doing its part to expand the scope of the sport’s international exposure.
-Fans visiting the Flyers’ web site this season will discover something different: an audio broadcast feed in Mandarin, the most widely spoken language in China.
+Fans visiting the Flyers’ website will discover an audio broadcast feed in Mandarin, the most widely spoken language in China.

 It should not come as much of a surprise that Dayton has unveiled such an initiative.
 After all, more than 600 Chinese students attend UD and in the summer of 2012 the university opened a facility in China.
 The University of Dayton China Institute is located in a corporate park in Suzhou where one-third of Fortune 500 companies have a presence.
 In addition, UD has relationships with 10 Chinese universities.

-Two months of game planning was finalized a couple of weeks ago.
+Two months of game planning went into last season's broadcasts.
 Since this represented a different type of project with the Mandarin language, everything was carefully packaged as far as attracting potential student broadcasters.
 To date the only other schools with Mandarin broadcasts are Indiana for men’s basketball and Illinois for football.

 “It was a fun process and very worthwhile as well,” said LaPlaca.